GSA-TTS/10x-website/news/language-access-findings.md

 Informed consent was secured from all participants, who were also compensated per General Services Administration (GSA) guidelines.
 Care was taken to ensure an ethical, trauma-informed approach with this vulnerable population.
 All responses have been pseudonymized.

-Most of the interviews were conducted in person at the partner organization’s site.
+Most of the interviews were conducted in person at the partner organization's site.
 A few were conducted remotely.
 Interviewees were asked to describe their search behavior and were shown a series of mock-ups.

 ### Demographic information